NOAA-ORR-ERD/cell_tree2d/README.md

 ========

 There are two major benefits to this algorithm over other types of BVHs.
-First is that overlaps in volumes bounded by nodes do not create duplicates, decreasing the memory footpring.
+First is that overlaps in volumes bounded by nodes do not create duplicates, decreasing the memory footprint.
 Secondly, the tree is balanced by splitting a node along the plane that minimizes a cost function that 'weighs' each half.
 The result is a tree with no duplicates and that becomes increasingly balanced as the number of buckets used when building the tree increases (though this linearly increases build time).